-New Zealand edges back to normal after squashing coronavirus in 49 days
+New Zealand edges back to normal after quashing coronavirus in 49 days

 “The problem with the staggered response was the potential for the message to be very confused, so simplicity and common-sense language was required,” Peters, who is deputy prime minister, said in a phone interview.
 “In that context, any staggering needed to be seriously limited.”

-They decided to allow restaurants and movie theaters, gyms and shopping malls to reopen from Thursday, but with strict social distancing.
+They decided to allow restaurants and movie theaters, gyms and shopping malls to reopen starting Thursday, but with strict social distancing.
 Schools will resume Monday.

 There were, however, two key causes of concern.
 One was pubs and clubs, places where people stand and mingle, making it harder to carry out contact tracing.
 South Korea was seeing a new cluster of cases linked to nightclubs in Seoul, so the cabinet decided to delay opening drinking establishments for another week.